mhernangilp/cub3D/README.md

 **Controls**

 You can use WASD to move FORWARD, LEFT, BACKWARD or RIGHT respectively.

-You can use the mouse or <- and -> keys to move player camera LEFT and RIGHT respectively.
+Also you can use the mouse or <- and -> keys to move player camera LEFT and RIGHT respectively.
 To quit the game press ESC or click on the red cross of window.

 **Maps**